kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/analyse-your-audience.md

 > Use the above guiding questions as you think through your approach for the different audiences. **Then, submit your responses in the Padlet below, along with a reflection on how you adapted your message.**

 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/curriculumpad/dcppkzf89xyvxs9" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>

+> 📖 Read the following chapter on [adapting to your audience](https://openoregon.pressbooks.pub/technicalwriting/chapter/2-3-adapting-your-writing-to-meet-your-audiences-needs/)

+The key points from the chapter are:
+- Provide the Right Information
+- Guide Your Reader Through Your Writing
+- Craft Effective Sentences
+- Make Your Document Visually Appealing

 ---